-This deposit type consists of peralkaline granitic rock containing REE-Zr-Nb minerals.
-Deposit type generally occurs in apical parts of cupolas, and is with highly-fractionated generally associated magmatic phases including peralkaline pegmatite.
+This deposit type consists of peralkaline granitic rock containing REE-Zr-Nb minerals that generally occurs in apical parts of cupolas, and is generally associated with highly-fractionated magmatic phases including peralkaline pegmatite.
 The host granite is composed of K-feldspar, quartz, albite, arfvedsonite, aegirine, fluorite, and various REE minerals such as elpidite, gittincite, zircon, pyrochlore, monazite, REE fluorcarbonate, polylitionite, and others.
 Alteration consists of replacement by epidote, orthoclase, and postmagmatic albite.
-Deposits are generally hosted in microcline-albite granite and metasomatic rocks composed of quartz, albite, pyroxene, microcline.
-Ouartz-epidote and metasomatite contains zircon, fergusonite, allanite, chevkinite and titanite in vein-like zones.
+Deposits are generally hosted in microcline-albite granite and metasomatic rocks composed of quartz, albite, pyroxene, and microcline.
+Quartz-epidote metasomatite contains zircon, fergusonite, allanite, chevkinite and titanite in vein-like zones.
 Also occurring are fergussonite and zircon with HREE and Y. Accessory minerals are amphibole, magnetite, zircon, epidote, ilmenite, fluorite, beryl, chevkinite, pyrite, and galena.
 Associated with the deposit type are REE pegmatite and quartz-fluorite veins.
 The depositional environment is interpreted as intrusion of peralkaline granitic rock into miogeoclinal or island arc assemblages.
-Examples of the deposit type are at Baerzhe, Inner Mongolia and Ulaantolgoi, Mongolia.
+Examples of the deposit type are at Ulaantolgoi, Mongolia, China, and Baerzhe, Inner Mongolia.